oveddan/blog/content/posts/electronic-rituals/tarot-of-perception/index.md

   > Invent your own “oracle deck.”
 Keeping in mind the formal characteristics of cleromancy...,
   > consider how digital media can complicate/diminish/augment the parts and processes of a reading.

 ## Concept

 My original idea for an electronic "oracle deck" would be a tarot reader that explores the interaction between cards using concepts from [The Interaction of Color](https://yalebooks.yale.edu/book/9780300179354/interaction-color) by Josef Albers.
 In this book, he says:

-TODO: get quote
+> Our concern is the interaction of color, that is, seeing what happens between colors.
 >
+> We are able to hear a single tone.
+> But we almost never (that is, without special devices) see a single color
+> unconnected and unrelated to other colors.
+> Colors present themselves in continuous flux, constantly related to
+> changing neighbors and changing conditions.

 {{< image src="images/albers-violets" caption="From the Interaction of Color - both the inner violets are the same color, but their perceived color is different because of the colors next to them" >}}

-Similary, in the Celtic Cross tarot reading, the cards are laid out in a way that the dynamic between the cards is as important as the interpretation of each card.
+Similary, in the Celtic Cross tarot reading, the cards are laid out in a way that the dynamic between the cards can be as important as the interpretation of each card.

 From [Biddy Tarot's guide](https://www.biddytarot.com/how-to-read-the-celtic-cross-tarot-spread/) on how to read the Celtic Cross spread: